jarun/buku/README.md

 ![Screenshot](buku.png)

-`buku` (formerly `MarkIt`) is a cmdline bookmark management utility written in Python3 and SQLite3. `buku` exists because of my monumental dependency on <a href="http://historio.us/">historious</a>.
+`buku` (formerly `markit`) is a cmdline bookmark management utility written in Python3 and SQLite3. `buku` exists because of my monumental dependency on <a href="http://historio.us/">historious</a>.
 I wanted the same database on my local system.
 However, I couldn't find an equally flexible cmdline solution.
 Hence, `Buku`!

 The SQLite3 database file is stored in `$HOME/.cache/buku/bookmarks.db` for each user.